rniii/rinisky/README.md

 ## things to do

-- [ ] Settings API, at least to toggle patches
-  - will bluesky store extra client settings? lol
 - [ ] Delete and re-draft button
   - actually just PR that to social-app, but will be fun to see if it is faster to develop things with this